 I eventually became a computer geek instead of a homemaker but I never lost my love of cooking.

-My single years didn’t produce much but the last 20 years of my married life have resulted in a solid knack for how to throw a meal together.
+My single years didn’t produce much but nearly 25 years of married life has resulted in a solid knack for how to throw a meal together.
 My mother claims she can’t cook anything without a recipe.
 She is amazed at how I can make up recipes just by looking at what’s in my pantry.
 I can’t believe after all her years of cooking she still needs recipes.
 Perhaps I just never cared as much about the possibility of failing.

 My mother’s early teachings were also the driving force behind my desire to make everything from scratch.
 When I was growing up, canned vegetables were the primary convenience foods we had available.
 Everything else was fresh (ahem… we won’t talk about the pesticides they used — that’s for another day).